 About Faith-based and Neighborhood Partnerships

-The HHS Center for Faith-based and Neighborhood Partnerships (The Partnership Center) is the Department’s liaison to the grassroots.
-The Department recognizes that without the engagement of secular and faith-based nonprofits, community organizations, neighborhoods, and wider communities, services will not reach people who need them most.
+The HHS Center for Faith-based and Neighborhood Partnerships (known hereafter as “The Partnership Center”) is the Department’s liaison to the faith community and to grassroots organizations.
+The Department recognizes that without the engagement of secular and faith-based nonprofits, community organizations, neighborhoods and to wider communities in general, services will not reach people who need them most.